ad-mitium/yahoo-stock-scraper/README.md

 * ~~Take commodities data and output it to individual files for each commodity~~ (completed)
 * ~~Add flag for commodities scraping~~ (completed)
 * ~~Folder management needs testing for creating non-existent folders~~ (completed)
+* Play audio to alert on error which could possibly be very intrusive
 * Add guards against -i,-o,-f,-p flags when not using -c flag
 * Add plotting feature.
 Or create a new project for it